pankdhnd/Observability/README.md

 Monitoring — the process of gathering telemetry data on the operation of an IT environment to gauge performance and troubleshoot issues.
 Monitoring involves many different steps — data collection, data processing, data analysis — to name just a few.
 `Definition from Google: Collecting, processing, aggregating, and displaying real-time quantitative data about a system, such as query counts and types, error counts and types, processing times, and server lifetimes.`

+## Monitoring vs Observability
+Monitoring and observability are distinct concepts that depend on each other.
+Monitoring is an action you perform to increase the observability of your system.
+Observability is a property of that system, like functionality or testability.

+Specifically, monitoring is the act of observing a system’s performance over time.
+Monitoring tools collect and analyze system data and translate it into actionable insights.
+Fundamentally, monitoring technologies, such as application performance monitoring (APM), can tell you if a system is up or down or if there is a problem with application performance.
+Monitoring data aggregation and correlation can also help you to make larger inferences about the system.
+Load time, for example, can tell developers something about the user experience of a website or an app.

+Observability, on the other hand, is a measure of how well the system’s internal states can be inferred from knowledge of its external outputs.
+It uses the data and insights that monitoring produces to provide a holistic understanding of your system, including its health and performance.
+The observability of your system, then, depends partly on how well your monitoring metrics can interpret your system's performance indicators.

+Another important difference is that monitoring requires you to know what’s important to monitor in advance.
+Observability lets you determine what’s important by watching how the system performs over time and asking relevant questions about it.

 ## White-box monitoring
 White box monitoring is where you know the internals of the system.
 And the system has instrumentation in place to emit telemetry—metrics, logs, traces.